benidevo/medops-api/README.md

 2. Users can get a list of symptoms
 3. Users can get a list of diagnosis based on the symptoms they select
 4. Medical doctors are recommended based on the diagnosis

-### Testing

-A test account has been created for testing purposes.
-The details are as follows:

-- email: john@example.com
-- password: TestPassword